saadaouad/hugo-blog/content/post/what-is-redux.md

 weight: 10
 ---

-[Redux](https://github.com/reactjs/redux/) is a JavaScript library that aims to manage stateful data.
+<a href="https://github.com/reactjs/redux/" target="_blank" rel="noopener noreferrer">Redux</a> is a JavaScript library that aims to manage stateful data.
 The `state` of your whole application is stored in a single JS object called `store`.
 A single function, the `reducer`, is responsible for making modifications to the `store`.
 We trigger the reducer by `dispatching` an `action`, a JS object that describes how our data should change.
 The `reducer` function receives the `action` as an argument and makes changes accordingly.
 Other parts of the code (usually React Components) can subscribe to data in the `store`.
 When data changes, Redux notifies subscribers of the change.

 **PS**: The `reducer` is a pure function that takes the ***previous*** `state` and an `action`, and returns the ***next*** `state`.